Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Appendix A/stdbool.md

 ---
-title: "Appendix A: StdBool"
+dg-publish: true
 ---

-## Introduction
+# StdBool

-The [StdBool](https://cloogle.org/src/#base-stdenv/StdBool;icl;line=1) module contains implementation for logical operations.
+The `StdBool` module contains implementation for logical operations.

 When imported, this module allows for:
-- evaluation of Boolean expressions, and
+- usage of logical operations, and
 - conversion from Boolean type.

----
+Visit [StdBool](https://cloogle.org/src/#base-stdenv/StdBool;icl;line=1) on Cloogle for source code of this module.

 ## Logical Operations